-Five-year-old Izel Lopez-Daley has lofty dreams of being a superstar dancing nurse, possibly while wearing either a Wonder Woman outfit or a princess dress.
+Six-year-old Izel Lopez-Daley has lofty dreams of being a superstar dancing DJ nurse choreographer, possibly doing so while wearing either a Wonder Woman outfit or a princess dress.
 She refuses to choose.
 She’s always had moves but her passion for medicine is borne from a lifetime spent in cancer treatment.
 Her chocolate brown eyes twinkle when she says, “I just want to help people… and dance!”
 These ideas go together naturally for this girl.
 When a friend finished his cancer treatment and had his bell ringing ceremony, Izel was there ready to celebrate with him!
 She knows just how tough the battle is.

 At just 15 months old, during a visit to see her grandparents in Saskatoon, Izel began having fevers and her parents noticed blood in her diaper.
 Doctors quickly confirmed Izel had Wilms’ tumour – a kidney cancer that primarily affects children.
 She had her right kidney and a portion of her right lung removed after doctors noticed a suspicious nodule.
 Surgery was followed by three months of chemotherapy.
 “We thought everything was in the rearview mirror,” her mother Rachelle recalls.
 But two years later, Izel’s MRI showed “something.”
 Rachelle had accepted a job offer in Ottawa around the same time and is grateful she did.
 “We had been living in Waterloo,” Rachelle says.
 “If I hadn’t taken the job, we wouldn’t be at CHEO!”